AI in Cybersecurity: A 2025 Guide to Smarter Threat Detection and Prevention

 Automated response to security incidents

-Adaptive learning to evolve with new threats
+Adaptive learning for dynamic threats

 Key Benefits of Using AI for Cybersecurity